 G-NEXID participates in the 6th Global Review of Aid for Trade

-The Global Review of Aid for Trade is held every two years at the headquarters of the World Trade Organization (WTO), in Geneva.
-Taking place between 11 July and 13 July 2017, the theme of the 6th Global Review was “Promoting Trade, Inclusiveness and Connectivity for Sustainable Development”.
+Geneva, 11 July 2017 – The Global Review of Aid for Trade is held every two years at the headquarters of the World Trade Organization (WTO), in Geneva.
+Taking place between 11 July and 13 July 2017, the theme of the 6th edition was “Promoting Trade, Inclusiveness and Connectivity for Sustainable Development”.